The0mikkel/ollama-discord-bot/README.md

 You can use [OpenWebUI](https://github.com/open-webui/open-webui) to configure and interact with the Ollama API.
 It is also a nice web panel for the system, if you were looking for a web-specific system.

+## Compatibility

+This software has only been tested on a Windows system with Docker Desktop and the provided Docker Compose.
+It should work on other systems, but it is not guaranteed.

 ## Credits

 This is based on [mxyng/discollama](https://github.com/mxyng/discollama), but is heavily modified to fit the needs of a chatbot, rather than a response generator.